 It seemed like only days ago the only thing anyone could talk about online was Gillette’s We Believe advertisement, purporting to call out “toxic masculinity”.
-In an age of 24-hour news cycles and vanishingly short attention spans, the Internet, acting as proxy for the world of actual people, has moved on to the next manufactured controversy – something about a smirking Catholic Boy from Kentucky.
+In an age of 24-hour news cycles and vanishingly short attention spans, the Internet, acting as a proxy for the world of actual people, has moved on to the next manufactured controversy – something about a smirking Catholic Boy from Kentucky.

 I often find it is useful, as in the Covington event, ironically, to take a moment to consider one’s thoughts on a matter before vomiting them, with ill-acquired confidence, all over Twitter.
 Folk wisdom is so-called for a reason, and my mother always told me to never make a decision in the heat of the moment.
 Let us not forget that it used to be considered a virtue to think before speaking.
 Now virtue is ostensibly to be derived from jury-rigging one’s limbic system to do the job of one’s frontal lobe.
 The results can be, understandably, inconsistent.
 The Gillette advertisement is, like many phenomena, complicated, and deserves detailed consideration, which I humbly submit to the reader.

 The self-proclaimed “short film” (read: advertisement), as Gillette is at pains to point out, is being released because of the 30 year anniversary of their tagline, The Best a Man Can Get.
 Yes, we really are being asked to celebrate the birthday of corporate advertising jargon (and being asked to ignore the fact that this ad is, rather, being made to capitalise on the social context of today).